iAbhishek91/google-cloud/Q.md

 `https://cloud.google.com`

+## what is the primary customer benefit of measured service

+Measured service is one of the main paradigm of cloud computing, where customer can provision, use and pay for the amount of resources consumed. every thing on demand.

 ## what is relation between Project and Region

 ## Where we can find the events triggered by some service by user or by GCP